Home Chemistry Properties Concentration

 The density of water is approximately 1 kg/L at room temperature.
 Therefore, M and m are nearly the same for the aqueous solution.

-Formality in chemistry
+Formality in Chemistry

 Some ionic compound such as sodium chloride (NaCl), potassium chloride (KCl), sodium carbonate (NaCO3), and calcium chloride (CaCl2) dissociates completely to form cations and anions in water.
 There is no existence of such chemical species in an aqueous solution.
 We used formality instead of molarity to express the concentration of such ionic compounds in solution.